| Previous Page | Next Page | Index

 May 1805 Plymouth in Ordinary

-22 Aug 1805 brief encounter with the French fleet before it sailed back into the safety of Brest.
+22 Aug 1805 brief encounter with the French fleet before it departed back into the safety of Brest.

 29 Oct 1805 in search of the Rochefort squadron.
 2 Nov Phoenix reported position of the French Squadron : the chase began.
 3-4 Nov 4th, the frigates harass the French rear.
 The action. the French haul down their colours.
 Casualties.
 The frigates role in the action ; prizes taken to Plymouth and added to the Service.
 The honours, awards and promotions.

 4 Jan 1806 Sir R. Strachan's squadron fitting for the West Indies at Plymouth.
-14th the squadron sailed from Cawsand Bay for St.-Helena in search of a French squadron under R.-adm Willaumez.
+14th the squadron departed from Cawsand Bay for St.-Helena in search of a French squadron under R.-adm Willaumez.

-19 May 1806 sailed from Plymouth as part of a squadron under R.-adm Sir R J Strachan to cruise off Madeira and the Canary islands.
+19 May 1806 departed from Plymouth as part of a squadron under R.-adm Sir R J Strachan to cruise off Madeira and the Canary islands.
 8 Aug arrived Barbadoes.
-18 Aug. having sailed the squadron was separated by a gale.
+18 Aug. having departed the squadron was separated by a gale.

 29 Nov 1807-18 Jan 1808 off Rochefort watching the French squadron, but bad weather and the need to victual pushed the squadron under R.-adm Sir R J Strachan out to sea.